Click Here To Join Our Telegram Channel for FREE daily tutorials!

 What about computer aided design and 3D printing?
 I’ve never come across an off-grid workshop that can manufacture 3D-printed or sintered parts – and some survivalists will sneer at such “modernism”; however the potential value of such facilities to a larger community ought to be obvious.

 All interesting food for thought.
-I’d suggest however to start simple and get the basics down: Learn metalwork, woodwork, leatherwork and stonework – acquiring learning to fabricate, maintain and sharpen the hand tools that make these possible.
+I’d suggest however to start simple and get the basics down: Learn metalwork, woodwork, leatherwork and stonework – acquiring the knowledge and materials to fabricate, maintain and sharpen the hand tools that make these possible.

 Starting From “Nothing” (The Ultimate In Self Reliance):